ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          WEAPON.targetInteractionEvent:Connect(OnWeaponInteraction)
          ```

+4. To test this and make sure everything is working correctly, we'll need to add a Team Settings object to our game.

+     1. In **CORE Content**, scroll down to the *Game Objects* section and select the *Settings Objects* category.
+Drag a **Team Settings** object into your project Hierarchy.
+Make sure it is not within the Fire Staff.

+     2. With Team Settings selected in your project Hierarchy, check the Properties tab.
+Change the Team Mode to Free For All.

+         Now that we've set the game mode to Free For All, any test AI bots that we spawn we will be able to shoot at.

+     3. Turn on **Multiplayer Preview Mode**, and set the number of players to 3.
+Now when hitting play you can test out how the headshot system works!

 ### Ammo as a Pickup

 One way to really change gameplay and force players to explore a map and be more resourceful is to give the weapon a limited ammo supply.
 Eventually, they'll have to go look for more.